canchen257/Getting_and_Cleaning_Data/CodeBook.md

 * fBodyBodyGyroJerkMag-mean()
 * fBodyBodyGyroJerkMag-std()

-##Construct the link between the combined data with one original data defined some activity labels
+##Constructing the link between the combined data with one original data defined some activity labels
 We know that the relation of activity number and activity name is stored in the original file _"activity_labels.txt"_.
 We could construct the link between the combined data with one original data defined some activity labels by using the funcion _merge()_.